mickaelandrieu/nutriscore-app/README.md

 > A Docker file will be provided soon.

-## Usage

-TODO : provide streamlit app and REST endpoint for prediction (we must commit the model.bin).

 ## Train the model

 1. Download the RAW data on OpenFoodFacts ;